cblanquera/mcp/docs/coding/Coding-Standards.md

 if (true) {};
 ```

-`while` and `for` iteration blocks should not end with semicolons. `do while` blocks should end with semicolon.
+`while` and `for` iteration blocks must not end with semicolons. `do while` blocks must end with semicolon.

 ```js
 //✅ Good